 - Relationships:

 Mental illness weakens our close bonds.
-Depression is a major cause of social isolation, and anxiety leads to overthinking or emotional disorders, which create a distance between us and our loved ones.
+Depression is a major cause of social isolation, and anxiety leads to overthinking or emotional disorders, which create a distance between our loved ones and us.
 Due to these problems, our social interaction bond breaks, or our emotional distance increases.
-Research shows that due to depression or anxiety, 40% more people experience serious relationship conflicts.
+Explore Mental Health Services to build a strong relationship.

 - Community and Participation:

 Many people silently leave to attend events or engage in social activities.
 This withdrawal increases the level of loneliness or alienation.
-Research shows that 50% of persons with depression lack community engagement.
+Research shows that many people with depression lack community engagement.
 Social isolation is very important for emotional or mental well-being.

 - Sense of Belonging and Identity: